DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/stereo/_index.md

 {{% note %}}
 What are the properties of this phantom image, this perceived location between the speakers?

-- combination of speakers create comb filtering and phase cancellation that can make mixing interesting
+- A combination of speakers creates comb filtering and phase cancellation that can make mixing interesting

 Discrete speaker images happen when a sound is panned hard left or right.
-It can also happen when there is a center speaker that is not panned.
-With discrete speaker images there is no itd or iad between the speakers.
-This gives the sound a certain effect different from a phantom image.
+It can also occur with a center speaker.
+With discrete speaker images, there is no ITD or IAD between the speakers.
+This gives the sound a particular effect different from a phantom image.

-special panning circuits can create phantom images that extend a little beyond the loudspeakers, it is essentially limited to reproducing both sources and reverberation from an angle of about 60°.
+special panning circuits can create phantom images that extend a little beyond the loudspeakers, essentially limited to reproducing both sources and reverberation from an angle of about 60°.

-For most purposes this is a fine restriction, and most music producers have not been limited by this.
-We'll typically be facing forwards when listening to music or watching TV.
+This is a fine restriction for most purposes, and this has not limited most music producers.
+We'll typically be facing forward when listening to music or watching TV.

-Phantom images are also subject to some tonal colouration as they are panned across the sound stage, owing to the way that the signals from two loudspeakers sum at the ears of the listener.
-A phantom central image will have a certain amount of mid- range colouration compared with that of an actual loudspeaker in that position
+Phantom images are also subject to some tonal coloration as they are panned across the sound stage, owing to the way that the signals from two loudspeakers sum at the ears of the listener.
+A phantom central image will have a certain amount of mid-range colouration compared with that of an actual loudspeaker in that position

 {{%/ note %}}